mabruras/sqapi/resources/docs/EXAMPLE_SYSTEM.md

 * Serve aggregated data and metadata through the API

 New data from the queue will trigger a query and aggregation of the newly incoming data.
-All aggregated data will be stored in a *sqAPI* specific storage solution (`sqAPI Storage`).
+All aggregated data will be stored in a sqAPI specific storage solution (`sqAPI Storage`).
-Which database used is dependent on the intentions of the current *sqAPI* and the custom data set.
+Which database used is dependent on the intentions of the current sqAPI and the custom data set.

-When a user wants to access the aggregated data, they will connect to the API, and the *sqAPI* will perform necessary searches in its local database.
+When a user wants to access the aggregated data, they will connect to the API, and the sqAPI will perform necessary searches in its local database.
-If needed, the sqAPI also have access to execute queries towards the `Data Store` and `Metadata Store` for fetching necessary supplements to return to the user.
+If needed, sqAPI also have access to execute queries towards the `Data Store` and `Metadata Store` for fetching necessary supplements to return to the user.

 ## sqAPI Storage
 The sqAPI storage is a chosen storage solution, based on the configuration.
-Each sqAPI plugin will have its own database connection, dependent on its custom data set structure.
+Each sqAPI plugin could have its own database connection, dependent on its custom data set structure.

 ### Preparation
 Independent of storage type, there should be a setup function made available,